 Nathan Leuthold: I don’t know, I… the garage door is open, there’s glass from the back door, somebody broke in, I’m not going into the house yet.

 “I…” is a broken sentence, this is self-censoring, an indication of missing information deliberately withheld by Leuthold.
-He started placing himself strongly into the sentence but then he suppressed whatever he was going to say, a red flag.
+He started placing himself strongly into the sentence but then suppressed whatever he was going to say.

 When police entered the house they found Denise Leuthold dead by a gunshot in the head.

-Nathan told them he had three handguns, a .22 caliber Beretta and a .40 caliber Glock were missing.
+Nathan told them he had three handguns, his .22 caliber Beretta and .40 caliber Glock were missing.
 Denise was killed with a .40 caliber.

 After Nathan called 911 he repositioned his car in the driveway to face away from the house.
 Inside his car the detectives found foreign currency, safety deposit box keys and passports.